The Ultimate In Birding Tours

 Afterwards, we leave Gangtey Gompa behind and continue eastwards along what is known as the ‘Lateral Road’, the only highway that crosses Bhutan from west to east.
 Seemingly without a straight stretch anywhere in the country, it was only surfaced in the 1980s.
 Its hairpins traverse the steep south-facing valleys of the region, giving us spectacular views over the forested landscape.

-During our journey we will first cross the Pele La before reaching the town of Trongsa (or Tongsa).
+During our journey, we will first cross the Pele La before reaching the town of Trongsa (or Tongsa).
 From the Yutong La (in the Dzongkha language that is spoken in Bhutan, ‘la’ is the word for a high pass) situated to the east of Trongsa, we drop down into the series of dry, pine-forested valleys known as Bumthang until we reach Jakar where we stay overnight at a beautiful wooden guesthouse.

 We shall have some time to explore the slopes of the Yutong La pass, which is situated at around 3460m (or around 11,350ft) and possibly spend some more time on the Pele La as well.
 As well as further chances for ‘alpine’ species at the passes, once we come to Bumthang we may well encounter Ruddy Shelduck, Oriental Skylark and Common (or Red) Crossbill.